siuying/express-pouchdb/README.md

   - ``overrideMode``: Sometimes the preprogrammed modes are insufficient for your needs, or you chose the ``'custom'`` mode.
 In that case, you can set this to an object.
 This object can have the following properties:
     - ``'include'``: a javascript array that specifies parts to include on top of the ones specified by ``opts.mode``.
 Optional.
     - ``'exclude'``: a javascript array that specifies parts to exclude from the ones specified by ``opts.mode``.
 Optional.
+    - ``'plugins'``: a javascript array that specifies nodejs modules to be loaded additional to standard modules.
+Optional.

 The application object returned contains some extra properties that offer additional functionality compared to an ordinary express